-The officers of the corporation shall be a board president, vice-president, secretary, and treasurer, all of whom shall be chosen by, and serve at the pleasure of, the board of directors.
-Each board officer shall have the authority and shall perform the duties set forth in these Bylaws or by resolution of the board or by direction of an officer authorized by the board to prescribe the duties and authority of other officers.
-The board may also appoint additional vice-presidents and such other officers as it deems expedient for the proper conduct of the business of the corporation, each of whom shall have such authority and shall perform such duties as the board of directors may determine.
-One person may hold two or more board offices, but no board officer may act in more than one capacity where action of two or more officers is required.
+The officers and directors of the corporation shall be a board president, vice-president, secretary, treasurer, and four directors all of whom shall be chosen by, and serve at the pleasure of, the board of directors.
+Each board officer or director shall have the authority and shall perform the duties set forth in these Bylaws or by resolution of the board or by direction of an officer authorized by the board to prescribe the duties and authority of other officers.
+The board may also appoint additional directors and such other officers as it deems expedient for the proper conduct of the business of the corporation, each of whom shall have such authority and shall perform such duties as the board of directors may determine.
+One person may hold two or more board offices, but no board officer may act in more than one capacity where action of two or more officers is required as noted in Article VII (below).
+The President, Vice President, Secretary, Treasurer and Security Director, shall act as the Board Executive Committee, who shall function as the day-to-day operations for the Corporation.